Bhavna-Kale/Student-Managment-System-/README.md

 ⭐ Attendance percentage of each student

-⭐ Students needing academic support
+⭐ List of students needing academic support

 🚀 Project Outcome

 This project demonstrates the ability to:

-Design and manage a relational database
+Design and manage a relational database system

+Build normalized table structure for efficient storage

-Write optimized SQL queries for reporting and dashboards
+Write optimized SQL queries for reporting and analytics

-Convert raw student information into meaningful analytics
+Convert raw academic data into meaningful insights